excell-mobility/example-x509-authentication/get-free-ssl-certificate-via-lets-encrypt.md

 Hit 'Y' to install the update.
 After the update finishes, the Certbot UI will pop up.
 We are asked to enter an email address for urgent notices and lost key recovery.

-After that, we told by the UI to check Let's Encrypt's Terms of Service at the URL given in the Certbot UI.
+After that, we are told by the UI to check Let's Encrypt's Terms of Service at the URL given in the Certbot UI.
-Read and agree, otherwise canceling the process.
+We read and agree, otherwise canceling the process.

 Finally, we're told that our local machine's IP address "will be publicly logged as having requested this certificate" and if we are OK with that.
 Hit 'Yes'.